We have 40 conservation areas covering around 50 per cent of the borough.

 How do I report unauthorised demolition or work on a property in conservation area?

 Demolition of a property in a conservation area without planning permission is a criminal offence.
-If you believe that a property, or part of a property, is being demolished or altered without our permission, please report this to us immediately
+If you think a property, or part of, is being demolished or altered without our permission, report it immediately.

 Who represents our conservation areas?